 The written legacy of Georg Christoph Eimmart can be found today in the Russian National Library in St. Petersburg.
-Vol. 40 of that legacy is the "Diarium tempestatum" (see also Gaab, 2022).
-It covers the period 1 January 1695 to 25 November 1704 on 120 pages.
-The first three months are written in ink, the remaining pages in pencil.
-The diary is structured in tables and contains only observations, no measurements (although a sketch of an instrument is found on a verso page, Fig. 2; all other verso pages are empty).
+Volume 40 of that legacy is the "Diarium tempestatum" (see also Gaab, 2022).
+It covers the period 1 January 1695 to 25 November 1704 over 120 pages.
+The first 3 months are written in ink, and the remaining pages are in pencil.
+The diary is structured into tables and contains only observations and no measurements (although a sketch of an instrument is found on a verso page, Fig. 2; all other verso pages are empty).
 The table is structured in columns, which on the first page are labelled as "Dies; Qualitas Aeris; Temperam: cal: et frig:; Ventus".
-There is an apparent gap from 19-28 February 1700 ("Incipit Dies 1.
+There is an apparent gap from 19 to 28 February 1700 ("Incipit Dies 1.
 Martiy"), which is due to the change from the Julian to the Gregorian calendar.
-Another (real) gap of four weeks occurs in January/February 1703.
+Another (real) gap of 4 weeks occurs in January-February 1703.